philronan/backdoor-writeups/backdoor-writeups/php-pro/README.md

 But instead of `password`, you'll need to find the correct token name.
 It shouldn't take you very long.

-(Note: the website currently says that nobody has solved this challenge, but this is incorrect.)
+(Note: the website currently says that nobody has solved this challenge, but this is incorrect.
+You'll probably find that you are instead credited for solving [compare-me](../compare-me) instead.)